Shipwrecks

 Balshown arrives a few minutes later.

-“I haven’t seen or heard from you in days.”
+“I haven’t seen or heard from you in days,” he says.

-“Do you remember the warning you received from within the closed city?”
+“Have you forgotten the urgent warning from within the closed city?”

-“And did you need to attend a party, also, and dance for the king?” he asks, sarcastically.
+“Did you need to attend a party, and dance for the king?” he asks, sarcastically.

 I have no answer.